 - Total In-class Hour: About 160 hours (Monday through Friday for 16 weeks)

 - Credit: 6 credits (This credit will be counted towards the Maximum Course Load)

 - Course Code: KLI1001~KLI1006

 - Course Title: Intensive Korean Language Course Level 1- 6

 - Registration for the course: Through the Yonsei Portal site's Undergraduate Course Enrollment system

 - Note: Selection of a Level for a Intensive Korean Language Course should be based on the student's own judgment, as there will be a mandatory Placement Test on the first day of class to adjust his or her Korean Language Course level.
-If the level is too difficult or too easy, change the course level during the Course Drop and Add Period.
+If the level is too difficult or too easy, it will be adjusted during the Course Add and Drop Period.

-- Course load example when a student takes a Intensive Korean Language Course each semester
+- Course load example when a student takes a Intensive Korean Language Course (per semester)

 Course Load Type Course Load 1 6 credits (Korean Language course)+12 credits (Undergraduate courses)= 18 credits* 2 6 credits (Korean Language course)+ 9 credits (Graduate courses)= 15 credits*

 To view Yonsei Portal System properly, read the following instruction before browsing courses with your computer

 User settings and notices